 When the revolt that launched the Haitian Revolution began, L’Ouverture hesitated at first.
 After helping his plantation boss escape, L’Ouverture joined the Black forces fighting the landowners.

 He was a capable military leader who built up a guerrilla army.

 When France and Spain went to war in 1793, L’Ouverture joined the Spaniards against the French.
 When France abolished slavery, he switched allegiance back to the French and that made the difference.
 He was such a good fighter and politician that he eventually controlled the entire island of Hispaniola.

 Like other first-generation Americans in the Colonial Period, Toussaint first tried to rebuild his country as an independent French territory with a mix of Africans, African-Americans and French-Americans.

-In 1802, a French general invited L’Ouverture to a meeting, but captured him instead and sent the leader to exile where he died at Fort-de-Joux, France (near Switzerland) in 1803.
+In 1802, a French general invited L’Ouverture to a meeting, but captured him instead and sent the leader to exile where he died of neglect at Fort-de-Joux, France (near Switzerland) in on April 7, 1803.

 L’Ouverture’s lieutenant Dessalines led the country to independence on January 1, 1804.

 A Leader who Changed American History